eromatiya/A-Personal-Arch-Installation-Guide/README.md

 $ sudo pacman -S sddm
 ```

 To enable graphical login, enable the appropriate systemd service.
 For example, for SDDM, enable `sddm.service`.
-In this case we will enable `sddm-plymouth.service` just because we're using plymouth.
+Just because we're using plymouth, we will enable `sddm-plymouth.service` to have a plymouth support.

 Install a theme.
 I'm using the `Sugar Candy` theme.